 When you read personal finance blogs, you find many bloggers talking about their struggles with debt, their plans to pay off debt, and their dreams for their future.
 Many bloggers post their net worth each month so that readers can follow along.
-Over at Rockstar Finance, you can see a large group of various bloggers net worth.

 I commend these bloggers for being accountable and showing the world what they are worth.
 Since MoneySmartGuides goal is to help its readers pay off their debt and start investing for their future, I am taking the idea of net worth tracking one step further.